accordproject/vscode-extension/DEVELOPERS.md

 ## <a name="documentation"></a> Writing Documentation

-The Concerto-UI project uses [jsdoc][jsdoc] for all of its code documentation.
+The Cicero VSCode Extension project uses [jsdoc][jsdoc] for all of its code documentation.

 This means that all the docs are stored inline in the source code and so are kept in sync as it changes.

-This means that since we generate the documentation from the source code, we can easily provide version-specific documentation by simply checking out a version of Concerto-UI and running the build.
+This means that since we generate the documentation from the source code, we can easily provide version-specific documentation by simply checking out a version of Cicero VSCode Extension and running the build.

 ## License <a name="license"></a>